MHryc/singularity_streptococcus/README.md

 ```

 ### Results

-Html files created by FastQC and fastp will be stored in `/results` directory
+FastQC and fastp reports, mapping statistics and mapped reads will be saved in
+`results/` directory.

 ## Nextflow version